desktop/desktop/docs/technical/editor-integration.md

 This is the checklist of things that it needs to support:

  - it supports opening a directory, not just a file
  - it is installed by the user, so there is a reliable way to find it on the user's machine
  - it comes with a command-line interface that can be launched

-If you think it satifies all these, read on to understand how Desktop integrates, and if you're still keen to integrate this please fork and contribute a PR.
+If you think it satifies all these read on to understand how Desktop integrates with each OS, and if you're still keen to integrate this please fork and contribute a pull request for the team to review.

 ## Windows